by Dr. C.H. Weaver M.D. updated 11/2019

 Checkpoint inhibitors are a novel precision cancer immunotherapy that helps to restore the body’s immune system in fighting cancer by releasing checkpoints that cancer uses to shut down the immune system.
 PD-1 and PD -L1 are proteins that inhibit certain types of immune responses, allowing cancer cells to evade an attack by the body’s immune cells.
 Checkpoint inhibitor drugs that block the PD-1 pathway enhance the ability of the immune system to fight cancer.
 By blocking the binding of the PD-L1 ligand these drugs restore an immune cells’ ability to recognize and fight the lung cancer cells.

 Overall two thirds of lung cancer patients have some expression of PD-1, and one third are “high expressers” meaning over 50% of the tested tumor expresses PD-1.
-A diagnostic test to measure the level of PD-L1 is available and checkpoint inhibitors are effective in the management of many lung cancers.
-(9,10)
+A diagnostic test to measure the level of PD-L1 is available and checkpoint inhibitors are a standard treatment in the management of lung because they improve survival.
+(8,9,10)

 Epidermal growth factor receptor (EGFR): The EGFR pathway is a normal biologic pathway found in healthy cells.
 It is involved in regular cellular division and growth.
 However, certain mutations within the EGFR gene can lead to an overactive EGFR pathway, leading to the development and/or spread of cancer.
 These cancers are referred to as EGFR-positive, and there are several FDA-approved medications know as tyrosine kinase inhibitors (TKI) that block the activity of EGFR and slow cancer growth for EGFR-positive cancers.